New Skills at Work

 JPMorgan Chase is committed to helping small businesses acquire the capital, expertise and other resources they need to grow.
 Small businesses are the cornerstones of local communities, creating jobs and spurring innovation.
-In 2013, our business provided a total of $19 billion in credit to U.S. small businesses and was the top SBA lender for women and minority-owned businesses.
+In 2015, our business was a top SBA lender for women and minority-owned businesses.

-The Employee Engagement and Volunteerism Team at JPMorgan Chase helps match the interests and passions of our employees to meaningful and needed community service where the firm operates.
-Each year, tens of thousands of JPMorgan Chase employees volunteer their time and expertise to help nonprofit organizations and people in underserved neighborhoods.
+- Each year, tens of thousands of JPMorgan Chase employees volunteer their time and expertise to help nonprofit organizations and people in underserved neighborhoods.
 We strive to develop innovative programs that use our core strengths, capabilities and expertise of our business and our people to maximize impact.
-In addition, our Technology for Social Good program harnesses the technology strength and skill of our employees to develop solutions for local nonprofits and socially responsible businesses through various initiatives.
+In addition, the JPMorgan Chase Service Corps and Virtual Service Corps opportunities utilize employees’ talents and expertise to build the capacity of nonprofits that are meeting critical needs in the communities.

 - Specific to the Service Corps, our signature skills-based volunteer program, since 2013, 112 of our employees from 12 different countries have participated in Service Corps programs in Detroit and New Orleans here in the U.S., but also in Mumbai, India; and Johannesburg, South Africa.
 We are excited to be expanding the program in 2017 to include cities like Chicago, East London, and Detroit.

 - Good Works’ Workplace Giving Program